influxdata/docs-v2/content/v2.0/reference/flux/language/types.md

 Types are always inferred from the usage of the value.

 {{% note %}}
-To be implemented: [IMPL#249](https://github.com/influxdata/platform/issues/249) Specify type inference rules.
+[IMPL#249](https://github.com/influxdata/platform/issues/249) Specify type inference rules.
 {{% /note %}}

 ## Boolean types